noahehall/theBookOfNoah/0current/git.md

 - anything under this line i wouldnt trust
 - find which file has the git flow strategies and put in here
   - https://www.atlassian.com/git/tutorials/comparing-workflows
+- review the git town plugin, lol forgot this even existed

 ```sh
 sparse clone an existing repo from git to local